bakpakin/moonmint/README.md

   is a table, and the following options are supported.
   * `base` - The root path on disk to serve files from.
 Defaults to '.'.
   * `nocache` - A boolean that will disable caching if truthy.
+  * `fallthrough` - By default if a route is not found, the static middleware falls through and calls the next middleware in the chain.
+By setting fallthrough to false, the server can serve a simple 404 page instead.
+  * `renderIndex` - By default, if the client requests a directoy, an index.html file in that directory is searched for.
+If renderIndex is set to false, then the index.html will not be searched for.
 * `moonmint.template(source)` - Creates a new template function from a string.
 If the template source cannot be parsed, then returns nil and an error as the second parameter.
 See the Templates section for more info.